 Where necessary or required, participants can authorise the appropriate officials at overseas host institution(s) to forward official transcripts of the academic work completed while abroad to CISaustralia.
 CISaustralia will then release this information to the appropriate officials at the relevant Australian University.

 Fees and Payments

 Program inclusions are a package fee and cannot be divided or broken into segments.
 If a participant does not attend an on-site excursion or activity, no refund will be provided.
 Final payment for all programs is due 60 days prior to the departure date for the program.
+In order to meet enrolment deadlines, some programs may require fees to be finalised prior to 60 days.
 If a participant requires additional funding to satisfy the payment amount, such as OS-HELP, alternate arrangements must be made by the participant if such funding is not available prior to the payment deadline to CISaustralia.
 Without exception program fees must be paid in full to CISaustralia for a participant to be eligible to take part in a CISaustralia program.
 Fees are subject to change at any time; this may be due to fluctuations in the exchange rate or other factors.

 Program fees cover regular postage within Australia for transcripts (and supporting visa documents, where appropriate).
 If international postage, priority postage and/or express postage is requested by participants, additional fees will apply.